nbedos/termtosvg/man/termtosvg-templates.md

-In the end, the animation produced by termtosvg has the same structure as the initial template which make it possible to use an animation as a template (provided the animation was created with termtosvg >= 0.5.0).
+In the end, the animation produced by termtosvg has the same structure as the initial template which makes it possible to use an animation as a template (provided the animation was created with termtosvg >= 0.5.0).